Leonardo Da Vinci Experience: Exhibition Highlights, Tickets, and Hours

 Infant (up to 4 years): Free

 Leonardo da Vinci Experience and Castel Sant’Angelo are only 1 kilometer (two-thirds of a mile) apart.
-Check out this combo, if you want to see them on the same day.
+Check out this combo if you want to see them on the same day.
 You also get a 6% discount!

-Frequently asked questions about tickets
+Frequently asked questions

-Here are some questions tourists ask before purchasing their tickets for Leonardo da Vinci Museum in Rome.
+Here are some questions tourists ask before purchasing their tickets for the Leonardo da Vinci Museum in Rome.

 Does the Museum offer free tickets?